 Milford Sound, New Zealand

-Unbelievably tranquil and crystal-clear, the Havasu Falls in Arizona are truly unbelievable.
+Unbelievably tranquil and crystal-clear, the Havasu Falls in Arizona is truly incredible.
 The site is located on tribal land and village, Supai, inside the Grand Canyon and is absolutely worth the trek.
-The vivid green-blue hue of the water is unlike anything else, so if you're in the region, consider carving out some time to add Havasupai to your itinerary.
+The vivid green-blue hue of the water is unlike anything else.

 Niagra Falls, Canada